 This palace is also excellent for children.
 The palace grounds are expansive and good for letting off steam.
 There is also a dedicated play area called the Magic Garden and a hedge maze for young and old adventurers.

 Fans of the tv show Bridgerton may also enjoy spotting several areas of the palace that served as film locations for the show.
-These include Fountain Court, Master Carpenter’s Court and the Privy Gardens.

 Catch a direct train from London Waterloo to Hampton Court station.
 You’ll arrive 30-35 minutes after departure and it’s just a short walk across the Thames to the palace entrance.